 #25 Asterix and the Great Divide

-Uderzo’s first story as writer and artist is his best.
-As the cover indicates he borrows liberally from Romeo and Juliet, but it’s a better strategy than piling on gratuitous travel and novelty.
-Codfix, who bears some resemblance to Grima Wormtongue from Lord of the Rings, is one of the franchise’s most memorable villains.
+Uderzo’s first story as both writer and artist is his best.
+As the cover indicates he borrows liberally from Romeo and Juliet, but it’s a better strategy than piling on gratuitous travel and potions.
+Codfix, who bears a resemblance to Grima Wormtongue from The Lord of the Rings, is one of the franchise’s most memorable villains.

 #24 Asterix and the Golden Sickle